 Yale undergraduates enroll in a single liberal arts college with 80 majors to choose from.
 All students begin their studies without a declared major, giving them access to all the same courses without the restrictions of a core curriculum.
-Students choose every course themselves, with the benefit of a ten-day “Shopping Period” each semester.
+Students choose every course themselves, with the benefit of multiple academic advisors.

 The unique Residential College housing system is at the heart of the Yale College experience.
 Each undergraduate is randomly assigned to one of fourteen Residential Colleges: close-knit communities that serve as a microcosm of Yale’s diverse student population for all four years.
 College advisors form an integrated support system and host guest speakers, fellowships, and cultural events.

-Yale students mount over 250 theatrical and musical performances annually, write for dozens of undergraduate publications; launch business ventures through the Yale Entrepreneurial Institute; celebrate their identities through numerous religious and cultural groups; and compete on nearly 100 varsity, club, and intramural athletic teams.
+Yale students mount over 250 theatrical and musical performances annually, write for dozens of undergraduate publications; launch business ventures through the Tsai Center for Innovative Thinking; celebrate their identities through numerous religious and cultural groups; and compete on nearly 100 varsity, club, and intramural athletic teams.